andyfitzsuse/andyfitz.github.io/guide.md

 3. Bringing your best at your worst

 The African proverb "go fast, go alone - go far, go together" rings true when thinking about taking ownership.
-I'm very comfortable giving autonomy in exchange for ownership.
-Having said that, maintaining higher level goals keeps us both accountable and on track for long term success.
+I'm very comfortable giving autonomy in exchange for ownership so you can go fast.
+Maintaining higher level goals keeps us both accountable and on track for long term success, we can go far.

 We all have days where we aren't feeling it,  I expect you to be open and ask for help at those times so that I can support you.
-When this happens, I can augment your temporary weakness, not replace your core strengths.
+When this happens, I can augment your temporary weakness, I can't replace your core strengths.
 Doing our combined best is always my goal.

 ## How I give and receive feedback

 I  prefer giving and receiving a mixture of formal and informal feedback at a regular and quarterly cadence.
-Direct feedback helps in real time, formal feedback builds tribal memory and can be invaluable when bringing new leadership on board.
+Direct feedback helps in real time, formal feedback builds instituional memory and can be invaluable when bringing new leadership on board.

 As a manager I try to build a moat around your talent and make otherwise invisible contributions tangible and measurable assets to an organization.

-As a resource I thrive on lateral contribution and the resulting direct feedback.
-However; I prefer major contributions be recognised formally so that I continue to be motivated and invest in those areas.
+As a resource, I thrive on lateral contribution and the resulting direct feedback.
+However; I prefer major contributions be recognised formally so that I continue to be motivated and invest in the main areas I'm accountable for.